 - 1. Turn off the ignition switch before proceeding. - 2.
 Select a convenient mounting location for the Bosch sensors.
 In general, the sensors should be mounted as close to the exhaust valves or exhaust manifold as practical.
 When choosing a mounting location, allow several inches clearance for the sensor wire harness.
 The wire harness must exit straight out from the sensor.
 Do not loop the harness back onto the sensor body.
 The sensor responds to oxygen pressure.
 Excessive backpressure will cause a reading error.
-For turbocharged applications, you must mount the sensor downstream of the turbo. - 3.
+For turbocharged applications, you must mount the sensors downstream of the turbo. - 3.
 For temporary use during dyno tuning, you can mount the Bosch wide-band sensors in place of the original equipment rear oxygen sensors (after the catalytic converter).
 You can also use sniffers in the tailpipe.
 For permanent mounting, 18 x 1.5 mm weld nuts must be welded onto the exhaust pipe.
 After welding, run an 18 x 1.5 mm tap through the threads.
 Failure to clean the threads may result in sensor damage.
 Note that most automotive muffler shops are familiar with oxygen sensor weld nut installation on custom pipes.
 Do not install the sensors until after the free air calibration procedure described in the following section.
 Always use an anti-seize lubricant such as Permatex 133A on the sensor threads. - 4.
-Install the WEGO III unit where the display will be visible during testing.
-The unit is fully sealed, but should be mounted away from sources of engine or exhaust heat.
-The unit can be secured by means of two #10 screws through the mounting flanges or hook and loop fastener tape strips.
-Use nylon tie wraps to secure the wire harness near the unit.
+Install the WEGO IV unit where the display will be visible during testing.
+The unit is not sealed and must be mounted in a dry location away from sources of heat.
+We recommend underdash mounting or use in a dyno lab environment.
+The unit is not intended for underhood mounting.
+The unit can be secured by means of hook and loop fastener tape strips.
+Use nylon tie wraps to secure the wire harness near the unit. - 5.
+Working with clamping terminal blocks.
+All connections to the WEGO IV terminal block must be clearly identified either by means of distinct wire colors (such as shown in Figure 1) or wire labels.
+If you use different wire colors, mark up Figure 1 for future reference.
+All connections can be made with 18-20 AWG wire.
+Wire should be stripped back

-- 5. Connect the Bosch sensors to the 6 pin mating connectors on the WEGO III wire harness.
-12 foot extension cables (P/N 115004) are available. - 6.
+- 3/16-1/4 inch.
+No bare wire should be visible outside the terminal block.
+Use a miniature Phillips or flat screwdriver to tighten the screws. - Connect the Bosch sensors to the 6 pin mating connectors on the supplied extension cables.
+You can shorten the extension cables if required.
+Longer 12 foot extension cables (P/N 115004) are also available. - 7.
 Refer to Figure 1.
-Connect the black WEGO III wires to a good frame ground location using the supplied ring terminal.
-If you are using a data acquisition system, connect the ground wires to the same point that the data acquisition system is grounded.
-Keep the ground connections as short - as possible.
+Connect the WEGO IV ground wires to a good frame ground location.
+Use 18 AWG wire for the power ground connection.
+If you - are using a data acquisition system, connect the ground wires to the same point that the data acquisition system is grounded.
+Keep the ground connections as short as possible.
 Try to use an existing wire harness ground location.
-Do not extend the ground wires or ground the WEGO III to the battery minus terminal or to the engine. - Connect the red WEGO III wire to switched +12V power.
+Do not ground the WEGO IV to the battery minus terminal or to the engine. - 8.
+Connect the WEGO IV +12V power to switched +12 volt power.
 You can usually find switched +12V power at an accessory fuse on the fuse block.
 You can use the supplied fuse tap and 3/16" female crimp terminal for this purpose.

-Figure 1 - Typical Vehicle Hookup for WEGO III Dual Display
+Figure 1 - Typical Vehicle Hookup for WEGO IV Dual Channel